2025-2026 Academic Catalog

 Our meteorology program integrates geospatial science and climate science into the meteorology core coursework, which allows our graduates to work in the exciting nexus between the atmosphere and the ground beneath it.
 Today's meteorologists access a wide range of careers in society ranging from forecasting and reporting for multi-media, aiding industry in assessing severe weather impacts on business infrastructure and supply chains, blogging and software development, research, and forecasting for military or federal careers.
 Our students and graduates have worked with the National Weather Service (Blacksburg office and others), National Severe Storms Laboratory, the Weather Channel, as on-air television meteorologists, as officers with military appointments, and with government and private agencies.eorology degree and provides full credentials to work for the federal government as certified meteorologist.

 As part of fulfilling the requirements of the Pathways to General Education, meteorology majors must MATH 1225 Calculus of a Single Variable and MATH 1226 Calculus of a Single Variable in addition to PHYS 2205 General Physics/PHYS 2215 General Physics Laboratory and PHYS 2206 General Physics/PHYS 2216 General Physics Laboratory or PHYS 2305 Foundations of Physics and PHYS 2306 Foundations of Physics.
 Meteorology majors must also complete 76 hours in geography/meteorology and related disciplines.
-All must take GEOG 1004 Introduction to Human Geography, GEOG 1014 World Regions, GEOG 1084 Digital Planet, GEOG 1104 Introduction to Physical Geography, GEOG 1504 Survey of Meteorology, GEOG 1514 Introduction to Meteorology, GEOG 2084 Principles of Geographic Information Systems, GEOG 2314 Maps and Mapping, GEOG 2505 Weather Analysis I, GEOG 2506 Weather Analysis II, GEOG 3314 Cartography, GEOG 3504 Severe Weather, GEOG 4084 Modeling with Geographic Information Systems, GEOG 4354 Introduction to Remote Sensing, and GEOG 4554 Remote Sensing of Atmosphere.
+All must take GEOG 1004 Introduction to Human Geography, GEOG 1014 World Regions, GEOG 1084 Digital Planet, GEOG 1104 Introduction to Environmental Geography, GEOG 1504 Survey of Meteorology, GEOG 1514 Introduction to Meteorology, GEOG 2084 Principles of Geographic Information Systems, GEOG 2314 Maps and Mapping, GEOG 2505 Weather Analysis I, GEOG 2506 Weather Analysis II, GEOG 3314 Cartography, GEOG 3504 Severe Weather, GEOG 4084 Modeling with Geographic Information Systems, GEOG 4354 Introduction to Remote Sensing, and GEOG 4554 Remote Sensing of Atmosphere.
 All students must also -complete MATH 1114 or MATH 2114 Introduction to Linear Algebra, MATH 2214 Introduction to Differential Equations and STAT 3604 Statistics for Social Science or STAT 3615 Biological Statistics.
 Furthermore, all students are required to complete a field experience of at least 3 credit hours from MTRG 2964 Field Study, MTRG 3524 Meteorology Field Methods, MTRG 3954 Study Abroad, MTRG 4584 Topics in Applied Meteorology, or MTRG 4994 Undergraduate Research.
 Students must take three courses of restricted electives.
 Students are directed to see the department's academic advisor and consult checksheets to confirm requirements for their graduation year.
 The Meteorology major leads to the B.S. in Meteorology degree and provides full credentials to work for the federal government as a certified meteorologist.

 The following minors are offered: